Apocalypse Culture II: Reception

 Given its subject matter, several reviewers found it disturbing or recommended against it for the easily disturbed.
 A review from The Austin Chronicle called it a "roundup of sociopathology for the new millennium".
 They called most of its entries brutal, but others "frankly hilarious", though "all of it is to be taken with a grain of salt".
 Mike Tribby recommended it for "those interested, healthily or not, in the dark and scary limits of the human imagination.
 Scholar Jeffrey Kaplan wrote in a review that "no better guide to these nether regions can be offered than Parfrey's Apocalypse Culture II", though given its content said it was "not to every reader’s taste — the squeamish and the censorious are advised to give this book as well as its illustrious predecessors a wide berth".
 Writer Spencer Sunshine wrote of its contents that, much like other Parfrey collections, the book contained "politically unproblematic articles.
 Alongside them were essays by Hoffman, Moynihan, and Rice; the misanthropic racist Pentti Linkola; and pieces from Aryan Nations and the gay neo-Nazi group National Socialist League".
 Zach Dundas of Willamette Week said it "cuts with a nastier knife" than the prior book with "enough dark matter to permanently alter the curvature of your mind".
+New York Press wrote that it "suggests that the world has only gotten darker and crazier in the decade-plus since the original volume".

 Writing for Wired, Charles Paul Freund compared Parfrey to other cataloguers of the weird, saying that in comparison, "Parfrey and his assembled authors let freaks speak for themselves.
 The result not only challenges many readers' points of reference, but suggests that, in one way or another, everybody may be some sort of freak."
 He complimented Moynihan's piece on Bobby Beausoleil and the pieces on "truth suppression" and the fear of small people, but criticized Parfrey's "Jews for Hitler" essay as incorrect in places.
 Mark Dery for The Village Voice called it far better than its predecessor.
 Dery wrote that it was "a better book in almost every way", saying it was beter edited, had a better scope, and was better illustrated than Apocalypse Culture I; however, he said that this came at a time when America was much weirder, which lessened the book's impact.
 Kaplan said it came in contradiction to "all those who still entertain the hope that the millennium would bring, if not the much sought global harmonic convergence, at least some sign that the human race has grown not only older but wiser with time".
 Freund was unsure of the effect of the book, writing that he was unsure if it meant "Edgelessness?
 Or is the human borderland an infinite space with uncounted cultures and uncountable apocalypses?"